Audris Rijo: Career

-In 2010 Rijo took part in the International Queen of Coffee pageant in Manizales, Colombia, where she won the title of Queen of the Waters and Perfect Face.
-She also won Queen of the Americas in Guatemala City, Guatemala.
+In 2010, Rijo represented the Dominican Republic at the International Queen of Coffee pageant in Manizales, Colombia, where she won the titles of Queen of the Waters and Perfect Face.
+She also won the Queen of the Americas title in Guatemala City, Guatemala.

-Audris also works in the area of fashion design, she launched her line of children's bathing suits call "Kisses Audris Rijo by DM", a creation in collaboration with designer Diany Mota.
-The official presentation of the brand took place on June 8, 2014, during Kids Fashion Week NY, and featured her on the catwalk.
+Rijo has also worked in fashion design.
+In 2014, she launched a children’s swimwear line called “Kisses Audris Rijo by DM”, created in collaboration with designer Diany Mota.
+The brand was officially presented on June 8, 2014, during Kids Fashion Week NY, where Rijo participated in the runway presentation.

-Currently, she works for Telemundo 47 New York.
-She is the host of Acceso Total Nueva York.
+Rijo currently works for Telemundo 47 New York, where she is a host of ‘‘Acceso Total Nueva York’’.

 Nuestra Belleza Latina 2013

 In 2011, Audris auditioned for the Univision’s reality show, Nuestra Belleza Latina.
 However, she took time off from her career to focus on other personal interests.
 Rijo returned to her career in 2013 and was first runner-up on Nuestra Belleza Latina.
 During the competition, she won the 50 Mas Bellos challenge and was featured among People en Español magazine's "50 most beautiful people of 2014".
 Audris Rijo finished as first runner-up.
 The eventual winner was Marisela Demontecristo of El Salvador.
 Since participating in Univision contract, Rijo has worked as a reporter for Univision and was a presenter on Premios Juventud.
 She also appeared on People en Español.
 She has made appearances on ¡Despierta América!, El Gordo y la Flaca, and Don Francisco.